-Capital One No Hassle Rewards Review: Tips for Earning & Redeeming
+Capital One Rewards Review: Tips for Earning & Redeeming

-Capital One’s No Hassle Rewards program enables its customers to earn either miles or cash back, differing from many other rewards programs that strictly operate on a points system.
+Capital One’s rewards program enables its customers to earn either miles or cash back, differing from many other rewards programs that strictly operate on a points system.
 Featuring some of the most lucrative and popular rewards cards on the market, like the Venture® Rewards and Quicksilver® Rewards, the program allows members to redeem for useful and convenient perks like gift cards and travel.

-Although No Hassle Rewards may initially appear to be more complex than other issuers’ programs, we can help you to make sense of it., We’ve gathered and evaluated all the information necessary to help you better understand No Hassle Rewards and ultimately maximize the value of your plastic.
+Although rewards may initially appear to be more complex than other issuers’ programs, we can help you to make sense of it.
+We’ve gathered and evaluated all the information necessary to help you better understand rewards and ultimately maximize the value of your plastic.

 So, let’s find out if Capital One’s rewards program is really as rewarding and hassle-free as the company’s star-studded marketing would lead you to believe.

-No Hassle Rewards earning rates vary from card to card, with customers receiving either 1 -2 miles or 1% – 2% cash back per dollar spent.
-Unlike most other rewards program, No Hassle Rewards offers a very straightforward structure, which provides a host of benefits but does not lend itself to gaming or tricks to earn more.
+Rewards earning rates vary from card to card, with customers receiving either 1 -2 miles or 1% – 2% cash back per dollar spent.
+Unlike most other rewards program, rewards offers a very straightforward structure, which provides a host of benefits but does not lend itself to gaming or tricks to earn more.
 The only real way that you can significantly boost your earnings is to open the account that will maximize your rewards based on your spending habits.

-- Earnings Never Expire – Your No Hassle miles or cash back dollars never expire by date or from account inactivity.
+- Earnings Never Expire – Your miles or cash back dollars never expire by date or from account inactivity.

 - No Earning Cap – There is no maximum limit for how many miles you can earn or how much cash back you can receive.

 - No Minimum Threshold – There’s no need to spend a certain amount on your card in order to begin earning rewards.